anquanscan/sec-tools/README.md

 [blackeye](https://github.com/EricksonAtHome/blackeye): BLACKEYE v2.0 | New Phishing tool with localtunnel
 [diffence](https://github.com/techjacker/diffence): Checks a git diff for offensive content
 [dnsgo](https://github.com/grt1st/dnsgo): A dns server, small and cute.
 Use it to test web security such as dnslog and dns rebinding. it's kind of like ceye.io
 [TAIK](https://github.com/TERMUXID3/TAIK): Tool hack Dark FB tanpa lisensi
+[datree](https://github.com/datreeio/datree): Prevent Kubernetes misconfigurations from reaching production (again 😤 )!
+From code to cloud, Datree provides an E2E policy enforcement solution to run automatic checks for rule violations.
+See our docs: https://hub.datree.io